 The Hammock House

 This house is said to have been owned by Black Beard the Pirate.
 Once, Black Beard saw one of his crew members dancing with his girlfriend and consequently beheaded the man on the stairs.
-It is said that now, more than two hundred years later, bloodstains eventually become visible again through the stairs have been sanded, painted, and carpeted.
+It is said that now, more than two hundred years later, bloodstains eventually become visible again through the stairs that have been sanded, painted, and carpeted.
 Click HERE for more information.

 Kersey Valley Spookywoods

-Spookywoods Haunted Attraction started by a bunch of teenagers in 1985 to go into an abandoned farmhouse when the founder Tony Wohlgemuth was 15 years old.
+Spookywoods Haunted Attraction was started by a bunch of teenagers in 1985 to go into an abandoned farmhouse when the founder Tony Wohlgemuth was 15 years old.
 After getting a good scare from a family of bats they decided to make a haunted house that fall.
 The haunted attraction now takes over the majority of the 60-acre farm after almost 3 decades of growth.
 Click HERE for more information.

 The Great Dismal Swamp